JaimeAmate/weather-api/README.md

 # Weather-API  ✨

 Weather-API is a REST API that allows the user to validate addresses and fetch the weather of a certain address.
-It also lets the user to choose notification timeframes with the precipitation types chosen (Clouds, Rain, Snow...).
+It also lets the user choose notification timeframes with the chosen precipitation types (Clouds, Rain, Snow...).

-The application was developed using Node.js/Typescript as the Backend framework.
+The application was developed using Node.js/Typescript and Express as the Backend framework.

 ## How to execute
 ```bash